EwoutH/anevicon/README.md

 ```

 ## Cautions
- - The goal of Anevicon is to produce the maximum possible (for the attacking system) load on the specified victim address.
+ - The goal of Anevicon is to produce the maximum possible (for the attacking system) load on the specified target address.
 Thereby, this **DOES NOT MEAN** that Anevicon will break **ABSOLUTELY ANY SERVER** while running on your computer.

 - Anevicon was developed as a means of testing the stress resistance of servers, and not for hacking, that is, the author of the project **IS NOT RESPONSIBLE** for any damage caused by your use of my program.
 See [the license notice](https://github.com/Gymmasssorla/anevicon/blob/master/LICENSE#L600).

  - Despite the fact that Anevicon is heavily tested both automatically and manually, does not mean that the author is responsible for any bug in his work.
 The program comes with **ABSOLUTELY NO WARRANTY**, see [the license disclaimer](https://github.com/Gymmasssorla/anevicon/blob/master/LICENSE#L589).